 The current IRAF system comes with several graphics kernels used to drive graphics plotters.
 The standard plotter interface the SGI graphics kernel, which is interfaced as the tasks sgikern and stdplot in the PLOT package.
-Further information on the SGI plotter interface is given in the paper The IRAF Simple Graphics Interface, a copy of which is included with the IRAF installation kit in the iraf/doc as "sgi.ms".
+Further information on the SGI plotter interface is given in the paper The IRAF Simple Graphics Interface, a copy of which is included with the IRAF installation kit or in our network archive /iraf/doc directory as "sgi.ms".